Raconteur37/Raconteur37/README.md

 - 🔤 I have started focusing more on C++ as well as C#.
 - 🎮 My favorite video games are Destiny 2, The Walking Dead by Telltale games, and Valorant.
 - 👨‍🏫 I also tutor kids in Python and keep all of my lessons as well as their projects here!
-- ❌ I know to never to use global variables or abuse static methods unless it's the only option, don't worry.
-- ✔️ Lastly, I am well established in SQL for data base managment as well as Python and Java.
+- ✔️ Lastly, I am well established in SQL for database managment as well as Python and Java.
 Thanks for checking me out!